DavidHepler/meal_plan/README.md

 ## Usage

 ### Main Kiosk Page
-- The page automatically displays the current week's meal plan
+- The page automatically displays an 8-day rolling calendar starting from today
+- Past days automatically roll off as new days begin
 - Click "Today's Meal" to switch to single-day view
 - Click "🌙 Dark Mode" to toggle dark theme
 - Click on meal names (if they have recipe links) to view recipes